iLVL-Key/FFXI/addons/Jingle/readme.md

  - `help` - Display a list of commands and addon info.

 ## Version History ##

+2.2
+- Added `zone` command.
+Adds a target that will only be found as "nearby" while in the zone you are currently in.
+You can also manually add zone targets directly to the data/targets.lua file using the format "Target Name|Zone name" for the target name.
+- Adjusted all addon notifications to be sent to the say channel by default.
+This should make sure all "nearby" notifications should be sent to whichever log window you have your chat sent to.
+- Adjusted the temp command to save to the data/targets.lua file like other targets.
+Temporary targets get "|temporary" appended to the end of the target name and are still cleared on zoning as before.

 2.1
 - Added `temp/t` command.
 Will add a new temporary target to be tracked.
 Automatically removed when the player zones.
 Can also be removed like normal with the `remove` command.